cardboard-iguana/cardboard-iguana.com/notes/tryhackme-pickle-rick.md

 ## Background

 This is a Rick & Morty themed web server / CTF.
-The fact that I’ve never watched the show may put me at a disadvantage.
+The fact that I've never watched the show may put me at a disadvantage.

-There are three flags (“ingredients Rick needs for a potion to transform themself from a pickle back into a human”).
+There are three flags ("ingredients Rick needs for a potion to transform themself from a pickle back into a human").
 Because of how TryHackMe masks answers, we already know the basic form of these strings (`*` characters are unknown, but ` ` and `.` characters are literals):

 ```
 Flag 1: **. ******* ****